open-vehicle-control-system/traxxas/README.md

 2. In this folder clone this repository
 3. Run `colcon build --symlink-install`
 4. Source your ros2 setup with `source /opt/ros/ROSVERSION/setup.zsh` replacing `ROSVERSION`with your installed version
+5. Source your robot with `source install/setup.zsh`

 ### Running the robot in a gazebo simulation

-5. Run the gazebo simulation with `ros2 launch traxxas launch_sim.launch.py`
+6. Run the gazebo simulation with `ros2 launch traxxas launch_sim.launch.py`
+7. Run teleop keyboard with `ros2 run teleop_twist_keyboard teleop_twist_keyboard`

 ### Running the robot in rViz

-5. You can just launch your robot with `ros2 launch traxxas rsp.launch.py`.
+6. You can just launch your robot with `ros2 launch traxxas rsp.launch.py`.
 In this case, don't forget to launch the joint_state_publisher with `ros2 run joint_state_publisher_gui joint_state_publisher_gui`